The 1970s may have been known for flamboyant clothing but its architecture was somewhat less exciting.

 Forty years on, you can easily identify apartment blocks from the '70s as they usually are brown or red brick and probably won't win any beauty awards.

-But these apartments make very solid investments for today’s property investor because of a number of significant attributes.
+But these apartments make very solid investments for today's property investors because of a number of significant attributes.

-In our major capital cities, units from the 1970s are often located in inner suburbs, within seven or so kilometres from the CBD.
+In our major capital cities, units from the 1970s are often located in inner suburbs, within seven or so kilometers from the CBD.

 What this means for investors is that apartments in these areas are more affordable than houses in these in-demand areas.